cloud-gov/product/ConMonChecklist.md

 Depending on scan results, we sometimes also have to do these tasks:

 * For any items that require a monthly checkin with a vendor, Cloud Operations needs to make the appropriate support request to the vendor.
-* File any new failed "compliance check" items as POA&M items, based on the ID number and information from the .nessus Nessus compliance reports/exports (`pluginID="x"` is the ID number; `severity="3"` indicates a moderate finding, for example).
-These don't show up as vulnerabilities in the HTML or web-based Nessus reports, but they need to be tracked as such.
+* Write Deviation Requests for operational requirements, risk adjustments, and false positives.
 * Update our boards with current info about POAM items and any necessary followup stories about compliance work and related technical work to prepare for the next month's report.
 * Open a PR to update our [ConMon checklist template](https://github.com/18F/cg-product/blob/master/ConMonChecklist.md).

 **Acceptance criteria**
--  [ ] We uploaded our files to MAX.gov and emailed relevant FedRAMP team members to let them know that's done
+-  [ ] We uploaded our files to MAX.gov, including our summary sheet